 The item or item variation you chose is not in stock.
-By continuing, you accept to place an order at Landsknecht Emporium for said item or item variation with an estimated production schedule of 3 months.
+By continuing, you accept to place an order at Landsknecht Emporium for said item or item variation with an estimated production schedule of 6 months.

-The Messer scabbard consists of three materials: the core is thin plywood (we can work directly from veneer if you wish, contact us for pricing), bound in linen and wrapped in vegetable-tanned leather.
+The Messer scabbard consists of three materials: the core is thin plywood (we can work directly from veneer if you wish, contact us for pricing), bound in linen, and wrapped in vegetable-tanned leather.

 The exact thickness of the leather wrap depends on the desired decoration - for plain scabbards, it's 0.8mm thick goat leather, for embossed pieces, it's 1.2mm thick cow leather.

 Colors listed in the dropdown menu are available at no extra cost.
 If you can't find the color you're looking for, contacts us!

 Available suspension types: